 You will find information on our personnel, service motto, and an explanation of the role technology plays in our District’s 21st Century Learning Initiative.

-Our Technology Support Team is comprised of seven (7) individuals: Tony Le, Christine Tomasino, Steve Reid, Lennard Razor, Deb Lang Doyle, Jennifer Stefani, and Philip Patterson.
-Collectively, our department has many years’ experience supporting a wide range of technologies in terms hardware, applications, and professional development.
+Our Technology Support Team is comprised of five (5) individuals: Tony Le, Steve Reid, Lennard Razor, Deb Lang Doyle, and Andre Causey.
+Collectively, our department has many years of experience supporting a wide range of technologies in terms of hardware, applications, and professional development.
 The department collaborates with the data coordinator, the Office of the Assistant Superintendent of Learning and Instruction, as well as Technology Aides assigned to each school.

 21st Century Learning Initiative